miaocheng/Facial-Landmarks/README.md

 2. Download the model file .yaml, and put it into the main directory.

-3. Update the setting of directores in project property of Visual Studio.
+3. Update the setting of trace directores in project property of Visual Studio.